Just My Luck (2006 film): Plot

 During a recording session, Ashley overhears Jake say he's been lucky ever since the masquerade ball.
 Realizing he was the masked dancer, she kisses him and leaves, finding her luck is back.
-She runs into Peggy, who is now engaged to Antonio and offers to rehire Ashley as the Vice President of Braden & Co. if she helps with a meeting that very night.
+Ashley runs into Peggy, who is now engaged to Antonio and offers to rehire her as the Vice President of Braden & Co. if she helps with a meeting that very night.
 Ashley then learns Maggie's song will no longer be performed at the concert.

 Looking at a mirror she broke earlier, Ashley reflects on the cost of her good luck.
-Deciding to forego Peggy's rehiring offer, she goes to the concert where Jake and the band are having bad luck and may have to cancel the concert.
+Deciding to forego Peggy's meeting, she goes to the concert where Jake and the band are having bad luck and may have to cancel the concert.
 Ashley kisses Jake and circumstances change, leading to a successful concert where Maggie's song is performed.
-Ashley realizes she's in love with Jake but doesn't wish to give him bad luck again.
-She decides to leave and live with her parents for a while.
+Realizing she's in love with Jake and that she doesn't wish to give him bad luck again, Ashley decides to leave the city to stay with her parents for a while.

 Jake finds Ashley at Grand Central, realizing she is the woman from the ball.
-Since he used good luck to help others, Ashley argues she doesn't want to take it away.
-He points out she experienced good things even with bad luck and says he is willing to experience bad luck again if they are together.
+Since he used good luck to help others, she argues she doesn't want to take it away.
+Jake points out she experienced good things even with bad luck and says he is willing to experience bad luck again if they are together.
 They kiss, switching their good and bad luck back and forth.

 Katy arrives and they simultaneously kiss her on each cheek, causing another luck transfer.
 She then wins a $25 lottery ticket.
 Jake and Ashley walk hand-in-hand, wondering if they will get used to living without luck and debating karma.
-Outside a construction crew accidentally break a pipe and water rains down on the two just as the movie ends.
+Outside a construction crew accidentally break a pipe and water rains down on them, just as the movie ends.